Noctis/kickstart-app/docs/Docker.md

 * `web`, and
 * `db`.

 I think you can tell which one contains which services.
-To launch this container set, enter the root directory of your Kickstart-based application in the command line (CLI) and execute the following command:
+To start these containers, enter the root directory of your application and execute the following command in the command line (CLI):

 ```shell
 $ docker-compose up -d
 ```

 If the Docker daemon is running and the `docker-compose` command is available, Docker should launch the two aforementioned containers.
-If the `docker-compose` command is not recognized, try running it like so:
+If the `docker-compose` command is not recognized, try the command without the dash, like so:

 ```shell
 $ docker compose up -d
 ```

-If there were no problems building & running the two containers, then:
+If there were no problems building & running the two containers:

-* Apache's httpd (Web) server will be available under [http://localhost:8008](http://localhost:8008),
+* Apache's httpd (Web) server will be available under [http://localhost:8008](http://localhost:8008) URL,
 * MariaDB server will be available under localhost:6603 (TCP).

-Below you'll find a couple of mini-cookbook recipes, which will be helpful should you decide to develop your Kickstart-based application using Docker.
+Below you'll find a couple of mini-cookbook recipes, which will be helpful should you decide to develop your application using Docker.

 ## Database Credentials in `.env`